uc-mobileapps-zz/seife-samples/README.md

   no additional files duplicating the model definitions are required

+### What's new

+* Android Studio 3.0 and Gradle 3.0.0
+* built-in annotationProcessor instead of android-apt plugin
+* added support for 'short' and 'java.lang.Short'

+### Fixes
+* Added more tests for basic and advanced datatypes
+* Enhanced tests of the sql timestamp with nanoseconds resolution

 # Building

 You need gradle to build the examples e.g. with Android Studio